-Peter Burke is a TD representing Longford-Westmeath.
+Peter Burke was appointed Minister of State with responsibility for Local Government and Planning on July 2nd, 2020.
+Peter is a TD representing Longford-Westmeath.
 He first joined Fine Gael and was elected to Westmeath County Council and Mullingar Town Council in June 2009.
 He was elected to the 32nd Dáil in February 2016.

 Peter represents a new generation of public representatives eager to work for their community and country and to ensure honesty and integrity in politics.